: Hart's Camp

 For decades, the polished aluminum of the potato-shaped Airstream trailer represented an embrace of the open road in the United States.
 While Airstreams have fallen by the wayside in favor of RVs, teardrop trailers and other modern conveniences, they hold a special place in the hearts of those enamored with a back-to-the-basics brand of travel.

 These days, it’s easy to enjoy all the comforts of an Airstream while staying in one place in Oregon.
-Throughout the state, from the sweeping coastline to the high desert of Central Oregon, a handful of campgrounds and resorts are updating and upgrading these vintage trailers for a new generation of travelers.
+Throughout the state, a handful of campgrounds and resorts are updating and upgrading these vintage trailers for a new generation of travelers.
 And they’re doing so with modern amenities like high-definition televisions, plush beds and on-site fire pits.
 (Just a friendly note: Taller travelers may want to watch their heads while moving around inside.)

 If you want to enjoy a dose of the outdoors this winter — but want to stay warm while doing so — we’ve rounded up some outstanding trailer resorts around Oregon, along with a few only-in-winter activities for enjoying your day.